tatornator12/Item-Dependencies-Tree/README.md

 ## JavaScript

 The lightweight JS application visualizes the JSON using D3 as an interactive tree diagram following Mike Bostock's [Collapsible Tree](https://observablehq.com/@d3/collapsible-tree) example.
+There are a few enhancements that have been made, such as a legend to identify item types, a clickable button to change between different views of the dataset, and a hover-over providing more information on each item.